 No annual fee and free unlimited access at all NEFCU ATMs.
 Make purchases worldwide anywhere VISA® is accepted.

 For 24-hour account access, use one of our many ATMs, as well as surcharge-free Falcon and SUM™ network ATMs located throughout the region, and CO-OP ATM Network nationally.

-In addition to withdrawing money, you can make loan payments, transfers, and inquiries on your accounts.
+In addition to withdrawing money, you can do transfers, and make inquiries on your accounts.